hartwigmedical/hmftools/sv-linx/README.md

 Ensembl database URLs for 19/37 & 38 are:
 - mysql://ensembldb.ensembl.org:3337/homo_sapiens_core_89_37
-- mysql://ensembldb.ensembl.org:3306/homo_sapiens_core_98_38
+- mysql://ensembldb.ensembl.org:3306/homo_sapiens_core_102_38

-By default LINX will use HG19, but this can be overridden using the ref_genome_version config described above.
+By default LINX will use versiopn 37, but this can be overridden using the ref_genome_version config described above.

 Note that ENST00000467125 is blacklisted from Ensembl as it is shares a splice boundary with a chimeric pathogenic GOPC_ROS1 fusion transcript.